MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Import-Module.md

 ## INPUTS

 ### System.String, System.Management.Automation.PSModuleInfo, System.Reflection.Assembly
-You can pipe a module name, module object, or assembly object to Import-Module.
+You can pipe a module name, module object, or assembly object to this cmldet.

 ## OUTPUTS

 ### None, System.Management.Automation.PSModuleInfo, or System.Management.Automation.PSCustomObject
+This cmdlet returns a PSModuleInfo or PSCustomObject.
 By default, Import-Module does not generate any output.
-If you use the PassThru parameter, it generates a System.Management.Automation.PSModuleInfo object that represents the module.
+If you specify the PassThru parameter, the cmldet generates a System.Management.Automation.PSModuleInfo object that represents the module.
-If you use the AsCustomObject parameter, it generates a PSCustomObject object.
+If you specify the AsCustomObject parameter, it generates a PSCustomObject object.

 ## NOTES
-Before you can import a module, the module must be installed on the local computer, that is, the module directory must be copied to a directory that is accessible to your local computer.
+Before you can import a module, the module must be installed on the local computer.
+That is, the module directory must be copied to a directory that is accessible to your local computer.
 For more information, see about_Modules (http://go.microsoft.com/fwlink/?LinkID=144311).

 You can also use the PSSession and CIMSession parameters to import modules that are installed on remote computers.